jdepoix/WBS-Project-timetracker-backend/README.md

 To setup the project run the setup script.
 You can find the setup script in the `setup` folder.
 This will create a virtualenv, install all python requirements, run the legacy and django migrations and collect the static assets.

+If you have previously created a project on the database your are using, you won't need to run the legacy migrations, since the database and tables were already created by the previous setup routine.
+In that case you should run the script using the `--no-legacy-migrations` flag.

+Without previously created projects:
 > `sudo ./setup/prod`

+With previously created projects:
+> `sudo ./setup/prod --no-legacy-migrations`

 You should maybe consider using a dedicated user instead of running as root.